Find food that fits your pet’s needs

 Fostering Cats with Special Needs

 How long foster cats will remain in your home depends on several factors.
 Branton says she's had healthy cats stay just a few weeks, while others with specialized needs have remained with her for years.
-She recently took in a Feline Immunodeficiency Virus (FIV)-positive cat that she expects will remain with her for the rest of his life.
+She recently took in a Feline Immunodeficiency Virus (FIV)-positive cat that she expects will remain with her for the rest of their life.
 The cat was left behind after his previous family moved.

 "He's an elderly cat, and he's missing an eye, and he has a really hard time eating," she says.
 "So he's basically my long-term hospice care cat at this point."